-Would-be classic tossed into the dustbin of political correctness
+Would-be classic sacrificed on the altar of political correctness

 In the Summer of 1975, not so long ago, this was the NUMBER ONE show on television, and was the TOP SHOW in many of the countries around the world in which it aired.